MasDennis/rajawali3d.org/src/content/getting-started/0.9/22-more-optimisation/index.md

 	rotationSpeeds[vIndex + 3] = rotationSpeed;
 }
 ```
 One important thing to note here is how the texture coordinates are being calculated.
 Instead of using a separate texture for each plane, the textures are combined into a texture atlas.
-In this case, I’ve put 16 textures into a single texture.
+In this case, I've put 16 textures into a single texture.
 Each plane then gets texture coordinates that correspond to one these textures.

 Finally, the usual data can be passed on to the superclass:
 ```
 setData(vertices, normals, textureCoords, colors, indices);
 ```
-Since we have custom position and rotation speed arrays we’ll need to create two Buffers and obtain a handle from the OpenGL context:
+Since we have custom position and rotation speed arrays we'll need to create two Buffers and obtain a handle from the OpenGL context:
 ```
 mPlanePositions = ByteBuffer.allocateDirect(planePositions.length * Geometry3D.FLOAT_SIZE_BYTES).order(ByteOrder.nativeOrder()).asFloatBuffer();
 mPlanePositions.put(planePositions).position(0);